Simulation features

 .

-This file includes energy integrals of each surface/solid objects and the total energy integrated over all solid
+The energy integrals are computed for each surface/solid objects and the total energy is integrated over all solid

 material objects.